1948 Cairo bombings: The bombings

+Israeli bombing of Cairo

-Four weeks later on July 15, during the second phase of the war, three B-17s of the 69 Squadron of the Israeli Air Force bombed a residential neighbourhood in Cairo during the Ramadan Iftar, killing many civilians and destroying many homes.
+Four weeks later on July 15, three Israeli B-17s smuggled by the Mahal bombed a residential neighbourhood in Cairo during the Ramadan Iftar, killing many civilians and destroying many homes.
 A spontaneous demonstration march to the Jewish quarter took place following the attacks.
 Two days later the Egyptian authorities reported a potential Israeli bombing attack on Cairo, although it was a false alarm.

+Further attacks on Jews in Cairo

 A further two days after, on July 19, bombs exploded in the Jewish-owned Cicurel and Oreco department stores, and on July 28 and August 1 the Adès and Gattegno department stores were bombed.

 On September 22, five days after the assassination of United Nations mediator Bernadotte in Jerusalem, 19 Jews were killed and 62 injured in an explosion in the Jewish quarter in Cairo.

 On November 12, shortly after the Egyptian defeat in Operation Shmone a bomb destroyed the premises of the Société Orientale de Publicité, a large publishing and advertising firm.